What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Enhancing Compositional Learning with Joint Embedding Predictive Architectures

 \subsection{Results and Analysis}

-Extending MaskGIT with the auxiliary objective improves compositional generalization on images (\cref{fig:celeba_teaser,fig:maskgit_img_jepa}), particularly for level-2 compositions.
+Extending MaskGIT with the auxiliary objective improves compositional generalization (\cref{fig:celeba_teaser,fig:maskgit_img_jepa}), particularly for level-2 compositions.
 In contrast, without the auxiliary loss, MaskGIT exhibits little to no compositional generalization (\cref{fig:maskgit_img}).
 These results reinforce our earlier finding that having an objective operating on continuous outputs (or, by extension, intermediate latent representations) is critical for enabling compositional generalization.

 To better understand the effect of our auxiliary loss, we analyze its effect on the learned representations below.
-We apply techniques from mechanistic interpretability \citep{bereska2024mechanistic}, which allow us to probe how individual components encode specific factors and interact during generation.
+We apply mechanistic interpretability techniques \citep{bereska2024mechanistic}, which allow us to probe how individual components encode specific factors during generation.

 \paragraph{Polysemanticity in attention heads}

 An attention head can easily become \textit{polysemantic}, meaning that it ``attends to'' multiple distinct and unrelated features simultaneously.
 This can occur due to phenomena like superposition \citep{elhage2022toy}.
 However, superposition, resulting in polysemanticity, causes undesired entanglement: if an attention head responsible for processing \texttt{color} also strongly activates for \texttt{shapes}, it becomes difficult for the model to disentangle these factors.